Kazakhstan eyes Korea as potential partner as nuclear power plant referendum set to begin

 A total of 10,323 polling stations in Kazakhstan and 74 abroad will accommodate more than 12 million voters.

-The Kazakh government has also invited 177 accredited international observers representing 30 foreign states, including four major international organizations, to observe the voting process of the referendum, Yerman emphasized.
+The Kazakh government has also invited 177 accredited international observers representing 30 foreign states, including four major international organizations, to observe the referendum's voting process, Yerman emphasized.

-The Embassy of Korea in Astana is also working closely with relevant parties in Kazakhstan to promote the Korean bid for a nuclear power plant if the referendum goes through, said Korean Ambassador to Kazakhstan Cho Tae-ick.
+The Embassy of Korea in Astana is also working closely with relevant parties in Kazakhstan to promote the Korean bid for a nuclear power plant if the referendum passes, said Korean Ambassador to Kazakhstan Cho Tae-ick.

-“There are four candidates currently, with KHNP one of them, and we have been in touch with the Kazakhstan Nuclear Power Plant (KNPP) every quarter regularly,” said Cho.
+“There are four candidates currently, with KHNP one of them, and we have been in touch with Kazakhstan Nuclear Power Plant (KNPP) every quarter regularly,” said Cho, referring to the subsidiary of Kazakhstan's sovereign wealth fund.
 “We are continuously promoting Korea’s capability related to nuclear power plants, emphasizing that we have always delivered on time and that we could be a reliable partner to Kazakhstan in these terms.”

 The results of the referendum on Sunday will be announced the following day.